elastic/elastic-otel-java/docs/migrate.md

 # Migrate to the Elastic distro

 <!--
 This file is auto generated.
-Please only make changes in `migrate.asciidoc.ftl` -->
+Please only make changes in `migrate.md.ftl` -->

 This documentation describes how applications using the [Elastic APM Java agent](https://www.elastic.co/guide/en/apm/agent/java/current/index.html) can be updated to use the Elastic Distribution for OpenTelemetry Java ("the distro").